 Amsterdam Impact believes that putting impact entrepreneurship on the curriculum of educational institutions at all levels will contribute to a new generation with the skills to make a difference.
 We have co-created and co-financed several initiatives, starting at the very beginning – with primary-school children.
 In 2021, we worked with Fawaka Entrepreneurship School and the Amsterdam University of Applied Sciences (AUAS) to deliver a six-lesson series on social and sustainable entrepreneurship to 500 children aged nine to 12.
-Research has shown that the lessons also reduced the differences between boys and girls.
 The partners are now in discussion with national and international education providers about creating a similar project on a much grander scale.

 Amsterdam Impact has also co-funded 1,260 places in Futureproof, a nationwide education programme for students aged 16 to 27.
 Participants gain entrepreneurial skills and get work experience within impact businesses.
 Students can join Futureproof via their educational institutions, on location in many Dutch cities, and online via an e-learning platform for impact entrepreneurship.
 In addition, Amsterdam Impact also funded several practice-oriented training programmes in 2021 that help young professionals kickstart an impact-driven career.

 Amsterdam Impact programme manager Ellen Oetelmans believes such initiatives are essential to the transition to a new economy, where impact is the norm.
 “Education, research, valorisation – it’s important this transition takes place across the board,” she says.